 - Keep your desk clear of clutter.
 A desk with too much on it calls your attention in the wrong direction, rather than letting you focus on the single task you are focusing on.

 As you work to juggle the end of the year and holiday crunch, try focusing on one thing at a time.
-Let me know what you find that helps or hurts your productivity by contacting me, Michelle McCormick, at firstname.lastname@example.org or 281.975.9447.
+Need help?
+Contact Vivian Hood @ firstname.lastname@example.org.